 A borehole extensometer is a precision instrument designed to help civil engineers and geologists in the measurement of the deformation of rock mass and adjacent or surrounding soil.
 Together with anchor bolt load cells, it is an essential piece of equipment for the investigation and monitoring of foundations, slopes & embankments and for studying the behaviour of rock around underground cavities, tunnels, and mines.
 The borehole extensometer is an important instrument, especially in the investigation of underground cavities and landslides.

-The borehole extensometer measures the extension (displacement) which takes place with time in subsurface bored holes (rock mass or ground).
-It essentially consists of anchors grouted in a borehole at different depths and connected to a reference plate with connecting rods (fibreglass or stainless steel).
+The borehole extensometer measures the extension (displacement) that takes place with time in subsurface bored holes (rock mass or ground).
+It essentially consists of anchors grouted in a borehole at different depths and connected to a reference plate with connecting rods (fiberglass or stainless steel).
 The connecting rods are enclosed inside heavy-duty protective tubing to allow for free movement.
 The change in displacement between the anchors and the reference plate is accurately monitored with the passage of time.
 The initial reading is taken as the base.
 Subsequent readings are then compared with the initial reading to determine the magnitude of change in displacement across the opening.

-The borehole extensometers (BHE) are broadly classified as single point BHE (SPBX) and multi-point BHE (MPBX).
+The borehole extensometers (BHE) are broadly classified as single-point BHE (SPBX) and multi-point BHE (MPBX).

 Model EDS-63U / EDS-63D